mesur-io/spice/draft-prorock-spice-use-cases.md

   supplier for Company X
 - Passing of data between multiple intermediaries, before being sent along to customs agencies or consignees.
-- Moving large amounts of data asyncronously, and bi-directionally over a network channel
+- Moving large amounts of signed data asyncronously, and bi-directionally over a network channel
 - Identifying actors in a supply chain and linking them with legal entity information